ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/replication.md

 If you had a `MergeTree` table that was manually replicated, you can convert it to a replicated table.
 You might need to do this if you have already collected a large amount of data in a `MergeTree` table and now you want to enable replication.

-`MergeTree` table can be automatically converted on server restart if `convert_to_replicated` flag is set at the table's flags directory (`/var/lib/clickhouse/data/db_name/table_name/flags/`).
+`MergeTree` table can be automatically converted on server restart if `convert_to_replicated` flag is set at the table's directory (`/var/lib/clickhouse/data/db_name/table_name/`).
-This directory is not created by default, so you need to create it first.
-Then simply create empty `convert_to_replicated` file and the table will be loaded as replicated on next server restart.
+Create empty `convert_to_replicated` file and the table will be loaded as replicated on next server restart.

 There is also a manual way to do this without server restart.